wfsyre/Matrix/README.md

 This is a class that manipulates matrices through a GUI

-It is capable of row reduction, calculating determinants, and executing Cramer's rule
+It is capable of row reduction, calculating determinants, left and right multiplying, and calculating the length of vectors